 This teaching depicts punishment in the grave.
 The torment in the grave varies according to the sins a person commits while still living.
 It is believed that when a disobedient Muslim dies and is placed into the grave, and after all his companions have left, two angels come and torment his soul as punishment for his sins.
 This happens as one awaits the final day of Judgment (Idealmuslimah, 2016).
 This teaching can be significant in bringing a patient to seek forgiveness and peace from God before the inevitable time of death comes.
 The possibility of involving a religious leader to help explain this teaching should be considered by the palliative care team.

 Proper spiritual assessment is important in exploring and managing a patient’s pain in totality.
-It requires the palliative care practitioner to have qualities like effective communication, compassion among others.
+It requires the palliative care practitioner to have qualities like effective communication and compassion, among others.
 Early recognition of spiritual symptoms is crucial for proper management.
 Unidentified issues will lead to inadequate pain control because spirituality contributes to a person’s emotional, physical, and intellectual well-being (HAU-BPC1211, 2012).
 The assessment should be done with open-ended questions that are designed to suit individual patients to facilitate elaborate discussion.
 The health worker should avoid bias that could lead to imposing their own spiritual beliefs onto the patient.
 Spiritual assessment should be ongoing since new symptoms may arise as the disease progresses.

 Aisha, S. (2009) How to behave when struck by illness.
 Available at: www.islamreligion.com/articles/2231/how-to-behave-when-struck-by-illness-part-1 (Accessed 8 March 2017).